MarcinKonowalczyk/thaem/README.md

 THAEM uses waypoints to create a path for the player, which it also used to interact with enemies (bullets).
 The behaviour of all of the components of the game (player and the bullets) is related to the behaviour of many other components.
 Hence, they can be considered all to be linked together.

+Game made in a single weekend for GMTK 2021 GameJam.

 Made using C++ and [piksel](https://bernhardfritz.github.io/piksel/).

 [Emscripten](http://kripken.github.io/emscripten-site/index.html) installed with `brew install emscripten`.